-Start-up CEOs and other decision-makers may wonder, “What is tech stack?
+Start-up CEOs and other decision-makers may wonder, “What does technology stack mean?
 How should I choose the right one for my project?”
 Pretend that you want to build a house.
 You should know what the user desires to get in the end.
 Come up with the final result’s draft that would describe how the home should look.
 It will impact the materials and resources to use.
-All members of the construction team should have the same vision so that they can work together and the final result will last forever.
+All construction team members should have the same vision so that they can work together and the final result will last forever.
+In this article, we discuss what is technology stack, how to select a modern tech stack for your project, and we’ll check tech stack examples.

 The same goes for technologies used in software development.
 If one wants to get the right bunch of technologies or a tech stack, they need to have a project vision or at least explain the main business idea behind the future project.